 We are ZaRiah.

-A “world-class emerging ensemble,” ZaRiah is a collaboration of multifaceted artists who are guided by their varying backgrounds and cultures.
+A world-class emerging ensemble, ZaRiah is a collaboration of multifaceted artists who are guided by their varying backgrounds and cultures.

 For ZaRiah, their top priority is connecting with people.
 They often interact with their audiences in various ways such as implementing choreography, performing from memory, as well as conversing directly with the audience.
 ZaRiah believes the intimate and interactive environment of chamber music is what makes it special and meaningful.
 The ensemble’s passion for new music leads them to collaborate regularly with composers and program new works.

 Formed at the Oberlin Conservatory of Music, ZaRiah’s founding members – Katelyn, Ben, Oved, and AJ – have since built varied careers, with AJ serving as the Principal Bassoon of the Charlotte Symphony Orchestra.
 In 2025, they were joined by Jamison, the Acting Second Oboe of the Charlotte Symphony.
-The name “ZaRiah” is an homage to the ensemble’s Oberlin days, as there is a coffee shop in Oberlin named ‘Azariah’s.’
-ZaRiah also has Arabic and Hebrew origins, used to describe brilliance or radiance.

 With three out of the five members being first-generation college students and three members being from the rural south, the group is dedicated to increasing music accessibility in underserved communities.